neuesfliegen-ev/DataLogger/README.md

 ## 📷 License

-- currently internal private use only!
+- Not for Comercial Stuf

 ---